What are Eco Modulated Fees and what does it mean for Businesses and their Packaging?

 Introduction

 The updated Waste Framework Directive requires the modulations of financial contributions to Extended Producer Responsibility Schemes in order to minimise waste contribution and facilitate the recycling of materials.
-Our blog explains why eco fee modulation for packaging is necessary and what it means for packaging businesses in Ireland.
+Our blog explains why eco-fee modulation for packaging is necessary and what it means for packaging businesses in Ireland.

 The EU Circular Economy Package

 At present we operate a mostly linear economy.
 This means that we generally extract materials from our planet, make something from those materials and when we are finished with what we have made, we dispose of it.
-The reasons for this disposal are multi-faceted however how we design our products and packaging can play a significant role in their premature demise.
+The reasons for this disposal are multi-faceted.
+Hhowever, how we design our products and packaging can play a significant role in their premature demise.
 Ultimately this loss of valuable materials from our economy is both wasteful and costly and it is now well recognised that it is no longer sustainable as we move forward.

 In 2015 the European Union launched its vision for a Circular Economy in Europe, where resources continue to add value for as long as possible and where virgin material usage and the generation of non-recyclable waste are both minimised.
 Within this vision, all products are designed at the production stage to be suitable for reuse and high quality recycling.

 Given recent environmental concerns, the EU’s Circular Economy Package has also resulted in a strategy for plastics specifically in order to better manage these materials to ensure that they do not end up as marine litter.
-However this strategy also aims to ensure that all plastic packaging placed on the market in the EU is recyclable by 2030.
-In order to support this transition to a Circular Economy, the European Union approved a number of directives in 2018 and 2019 in the form of an
+However, this strategy also aims to ensure that all plastic packaging placed on the market in the EU is recyclable by 2030.
+In order to support this transition to a Circular Economy, the European Union approved a number of directives in 2018 and 2019 in the form of an:

 - Updated Waste Framework Directive